FurukuOnTour/nlpsys-project-legalnlp/README.md

-# Legal NLP: Court Judgement Prediction Models
+# Legal NLP: Predicting Decisions of Tort Cases in The Supreme Court of Thailand

 ## Introduction